 The overwhelming majority of aging Americans prefer to stay in their homes as long as possible, and in-home health care can help them to do so safely.
 You may be unsure of what’s involved in home health care and if it really could be an option for your aging parents down the road.
 There are many different in-home care services with various options ranging from in-home visits from a care provider design to help with minimal activities of daily living to daily in-home skilled nursing care depending on your loved one’s needs.
 The cost for in-home care for your senior loved one will vary depending on the services you need, and the care service used.

-Other long-term care options for senior loved ones include senior living facilities such as Baxter Senior Living in Anchorage.
+Other long-term care options for senior loved ones include senior living facilities.
 Similar in many ways to in-home care, senior living communities allow seniors to maintain their independence but still receive needed assistance with daily living activities and other common day-to-day tasks that they may no longer be able to accomplish easily on their own.
-At a senior living community like Baxter, medical professionals will assess your loved one and create an individualized personal care program to help meet their specific needs.
+At a senior living community medical professionals will assess your loved one and create an individualized personal care program to help meet their specific needs.
 One other benefit to senior living communities is that they are already designed to meet your loved ones changing needs.
 As your loved one’s care needs advance, the care provided by the senior community can advance as well.

 As challenging as it may be, starting the conversation about long term care with your senior loved one now will help you take better care of them later.
 The senior care experts at senior living centers can answer all of your questions about our facility, payment options, insurance coverage, and any other questions you may have to help provide peace of mind for yourself and your loved one.
 If senior care at Baxter senior living might be right for your loved one, give us a call today to arrange a tour and learn more about our senior care community.